antoniel-besson/UserValidationApi/README.md

 ### Running the Project

-- The test database is a SQLite database located in this same repository.
 - To run the project, simply clone the repository and execute `dotnet run` in your terminal.

 ---